preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 For more information about the settings, see: :doc:`RTF Editor Settings </admin-settings/tenant-settings/settings/rtf-editor/index>`

+In omnia 6.12 and later, it's possible to not just copy text från Microsoft Word, but also images.
+Just select all you want to copy from the Word document, and copy and paste.
+(In this case, you should not paste text only).

 Using the RTF Editor
 **********************
 Here's the options that may be available in the editor: